 The most effective, recommended treatment of SCC is surgery which needs to be somewhat more aggressive than with BCC.
-Biopsy is very important to accurately establish diagnosis prior to surgical treatment.
-Reconstructive methods following adequate removal of SCC’s will usually be more complex than with BCC and may involve complex flaps or skin grafts to give best possible cosmetic outcomes, particularly on the face, nose, ears and eyelids.
-A well trained, experienced plastic and reconstructive surgeon such as Dr Drielsma can offer all these possible options.
+A biopsy is very important to accurately establish diagnosis prior to surgical treatment.
+Reconstructive methods following adequate removal of SCC’s will usually be more complex than with BCC and may involve complex flaps or skin grafts to give best possible cosmetic outcomes, particularly on the face, nose, ears, and eyelids.
+A well trained, experienced plastic and reconstructive surgeon such as Dr. Drielsma can offer all these possible options.

 Melanoma is the most serious form of skin cancer you will hear a lot about.
-It is quite uncommon compared to BCC and SCC but because of its serious nature and propensity to spread, most people hear more about it than other skin cancers.
-Melanoma is also related to sun damage and occur more commonly in individuals who have led a life outdoors of sun exposure Racial background again plays an important role as those of celtic or other fair skinned backgrounds are more severely affected, particularly if having spent their lives in high sun exposed areas such as Australia.
+It is quite uncommon in comparison to BCC and SCC but because of its serious nature and propensity to spread, most people hear more about it than other skin cancers.
+Melanoma is also related to sun damage.
+It occurs more commonly in individuals who have led a life outdoors of sun exposure.
+Racial background again plays an important role as melanoma affects those of Celtic or fair skinned backgrounds more severely, particularly if having spent their lives in high sun exposure.

 Melanoma may develop from existing moles, particularly dark flat moles (junctional or compound naevi) but this is very uncommon.
-For this reason, dark moles should be kept under observation by yourself and your doctor and in some cases, removal will be recommended.
+For this reason, dark moles should be kept under observation by yourself and your doctor.
+In some cases, removal is the best course of action.

-It is important that melanoma be diagnosed and treated by surgical excision or removal in its very early stages when cure by adequate excision is usually possible.
+It is important to diagnose melanoma quickly and treat it with surgical excision or removal in its very early stages when cure by adequate excision is usually possible.
 The larger a melanoma becomes, the lower the cure rate possible.
 Because operations to adequately remove melanomas need to be bigger, removing more tissue around it, more complex reconstructions such as skin grafts and flaps are usually necessary and hence the importance of treatment by a qualified surgeon.

 Other Skin Cancers